 Benefit Description You pay Reconstructive surgery (cont.)
-High Option Standard Option Prosper - Assigned female at birth: hysterectomy, oophorectomy, metoidioplasty, phalloplasty, vaginectomy, scrotoplasty, erectile prosthesis, urethral extension, bilateral mastectomy with chest reconstruction, breast reduction Nothing Nothing Nothing - Assigned male at birth: penectomy, vaginoplasty, clitoroplasty, labiaplasty, orchiectomy, tracheal shave, breast augmentation, facial hair removal Not covered: All charges All charges All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury • Gender reassignment surgery not listed above Dral and maxillofacial surgery High Option Standard Option Prosper Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Medical and surgical treatment of temporomandibular joint (TMJ) disorder (non-dental); and Other surgical procedures that do not involve Nothing Nothing Nothing the teeth or their supporting structures, except extraction of the teeth to prepare the jaw for radiation treatment of neoplastic disease.
-Not covered: All charges All charges All charges Oral implants and transplants • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) • Shortening of the mandible or maxillae for cosmetic purposes
+High Option Standard Option Prosper Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Nothing Nothing Nothing Gender Affirming Surgery - Assigned female at birth: hysterectomy, oophorectomy, metoidioplasty, phalloplasty, vaginectomy, scrotoplasty, erectile prosthesis, urethral extension, bilateral mastectomy with chest reconstruction, breast reduction, and gender affirming facial surgery Assigned male at birth: penectomy, vaginoplasty, clitoroplasty, labiaplasty, orchiectomy, tracheal shave, breast augmentation, facial hair removal, and gender affirming facial surgery Not covered: All charges All charges All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Gender Affirming Surgery not listed above Oral and maxillofacial surgery High Option Standard Option Prosper - Oral surgical procedures, limited to: • Reduction of fractures of the jaws or facial bones; Nothing Nothing Nothing Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; Medical and surgical treatment of temporomandibular joint (TMJ) disorder (non-dental); and Other surgical procedures that do not involve the teeth or their supporting structures, except extraction of the teeth to prepare the jaw for radiation treatment of neoplastic disease.
+Not covered: All charges All charges All charges Oral implants and transplants and mayilla facial surgary